achrafbenyounes/PySpark-Real-Time-Project/README.md

 This project aims to understand the business Model and project flow of a USA Healthcare project.

+Below is the project flow and explanation of its architecture :

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/6604847/230717988-88fe04d6-00b0-4a03-b5ee-b7139394f7eb.png">

 <img width="584" alt="image" src="https://user-images.githubusercontent.com/6604847/230718086-17652101-8393-4cea-a0c4-9362673df726.png">